22 Must Have Blogging Resources You Need to Excel as a Blogger

 TF-IDF is a service that helps you write for SEO.
 Although it helps your on-page SEO, it’s not a plugin you can add to your WordPress interface.
 You need to visit a different website to use it.

 TF-IDF compares your text to the top 20 sites already ranking in Google for your given keyword.
-It then gives you a list of related keywords those other sites are using that you are not.
+It then gives you a list of related keywords that other sites are using that you are not.
 The goal is to help you rank higher by using more words and phrases related to your chosen keyword.

 TF-IDF is a paid tool, but you can get it free as a Blogging Insiders member.
 Even trial members get to check it out for free!